crowdsecurity/cs-whm-plugin/docs/DEVELOPER.md

 ##### Production release

-To release a new version of the plugin on the WordPress marketplace, you must run:
+To release a new production version of the plugin, you must run:

 ```shell
 ddev composer update --no-dev --prefer-dist --optimize-autoloader --working-dir ./my-code/whm-plugin/plugin